dex2dot0/tsweb-plugin-monorepo/README.md

 ### Types

 The `types` directory contains shared types that are used across multiple plugins.
+This functions very similar to the `core` directory.